bcgov/psa-job-store/.changeset/brown-cycles-hope.md

-AL-250 Empty view doesn't expand to the bottom of the screen (total comp) AL-586 Update documentation to allow new developer onboarding AL-368 Total comp - add ability to select all job streams for a job family
+AL-250 Empty view doesn't expand to the bottom of the screen (total comp) AL-586 Update documentation to allow new developer onboarding AL-368 Total comp - add ability to select all job streams for a job family AL-244 Total Comp - ability to pick multiple "scopes of responsibility"